 Bearing in mind that score-line, along with LUFC coach Marcelo Bielsa’s team’s sheer dominance in the first 70 minutes, mine was a ludicrous notion.
-Sadly, though, when you’ve lived through decades of a dysfunctional relationship which has inflicted untold mental torture scars run deep.
-Consequently irrational thoughts run amok.
+Sadly, though, when you’ve lived through decades of a dysfunctional relationship inflicting untold mental torture, scars run deep.
+Consequently, these irrational thoughts oft run amok.

 My pessimistic thoughts driven by deeply ingrained cynicism born from those aforementioned scars.
 A legacy from a predominantly torrid recent history for the West Yorkshire club’s fans.
-A time when their much admired beau constantly disappointed them with a series of false dawns.
+A time when their much loved beau constantly disappointed them with a series of false dawns.

 Despite fifteen years of re-assurances to stick with the relationship as things will get better, those times never manifested with any real longevity.

 Sure there were times of cordiality, even amour; re-igniting memories of why you fell in love in the first place.
 However, with divorce not an option, the past decade or so have left little option other than cohabiting as amicably as possible.

 The only plus side, unthinkable annulment of the liaison meant no squabbling about who got the cd’s and kids….… Although, some may argue the kids left for pastures new regardless.
 Their new domains the smaller provincial towns of Norwich, Burnley and Bournemouth.
 Another fractious point of contention for long-suffering fans.